 - 2 green plantains

-- Fry the rounds in the hot oil for 3 minutes until they turn crisp and golden brown.
+Fry the rounds in the hot oil again for 3 minutes until they turn crisp and golden brown.

-- I recommend using green plantains in this recipe, which are still unripe, but you can use yellow ones in a pinch as long as they're not too yellow — look for a slight yellow tint.
+- Use green plantains for this recipe, which are still unripe, but you can use yellow ones in a pinch as long as they're not too yellow—look for a slight yellow tint.
 Plantains are just on the verge of ripe when they turn this color.
 The only hard and fast rule is that you should not use ripe plantains to make tostones.

 - You can serve the tostones as a side dish immediately while they’re still warm or as a snack with a garlic dipping sauce.